maxzheng/great-life-guide/techniques-and-tips.md

         avocado, egg, walnut, blueberries, broccoli, coconut oil, leafy greens, tumeric, chocolate, fish

-   We can map each of those items to our body like so by **visualizing them in your mind**:
+   Map each of those items to our body like so by **visualizing them in your mind**:

    * Avocado on top of egg head
    * Crack the egg head to get walnuts inside